 Texture and sheen of a finished wood surface are two different things.

-(Note): Most all my surface finishes, by customer (and personal) preference, lean toward a deep satin sheen--- lustrous, but not glossy.
+(Note): Most all my surface finishes, by customer (and personal) preference, lean toward a satin to semi-gloss appearance, but not glossy.
 If your gunstock restoration ideas, however, include a high gloss sheen, by all means talk to me.
-We can easily make it happen!
+We can make it happen!